What to expect from training

 a.
 Practice at least a few times per week in different locations, with increasing distractions, and with longer durations for behaviors like “sit” or “stay.”
 (If your dog was trained and suddenly stopped responding, consider medical issues or sensitivities – arthritis, weather changes, etc…)

 b.
 Use a reinforcer your dog likes, not just one you think he should like.
-When all else fails, try liverwurst or tripe or stinky cheese.
+When all else fails, try liverwurst, tripe, or stinky cheese.
 Reinforcers include food, play, attention, and more.

-6. Fear & anxiety: Dogs who are worried may "shut down" or become reactive or even fool around (jump, mouth, hump).
+7. Fear & Anxiety: Dogs who are worried may "shut down" or become reactive or even fool around (jump, mouth, hump).
 They can’t get out of that mental state to respond to training.
 Putting pressure on them or adding punishment can lead to aggressive responses.
-We have to change the underlying emotions so the dog stops reacting in anxious or aggressive ways.
+We must change the underlying emotions so the dog stops reacting in anxious or aggressive ways.